ANQIFENG/RATNUS/README.md

 ## Installation
 ### T1-weighted dual-input version:
-Install using Singularity with the following command:
+You can install using Singularity with the following command:
 ```bash
 singularity pull --docker-login docker://registry.gitlab.com/anqifeng/ratnus_dual:v1.0.0
 ```
-Alternatively, you can download the Singularity image directly from this [link](https://mega.nz/file/pvMRGJqb#3xlR-Wxolsq_s-V9bDtnVd25veFptmNXBXRsCPfOOTo).
+Alternatively, you can download the Singularity image directly from this [[link](https://mega.nz/file/pvMRGJqb#3xlR-Wxolsq_s-V9bDtnVd25veFptmNXBXRsCPfOOTo)].

 ### Full-input version:
-Install using Singularity with the following command:
+You can install using Singularity with the following command:
 ```bash
 singularity pull --docker-login docker://registry.gitlab.com/anqifeng/ratnus:v1.0.0
 ```
-Alternatively, you can download the Singularity image directly from this [link](https://mega.nz/file/06sVlAJK#RTNXOD3HKJa6liX19XBXq4ghOSGHmVsADRxjHJcZkX4).
+Alternatively, you can download the Singularity image directly from this [[link](https://mega.nz/file/06sVlAJK#RTNXOD3HKJa6liX19XBXq4ghOSGHmVsADRxjHJcZkX4)].

 ## Usage